cbs-news-data/ai2html/README.md

    2. Find the custom fonts needed for the project and mark them as "active".
 This should sync them to your local computer using Creative Cloud.
    3. Add to or create a new Web Project
       - **Note:** Only include the fonts/font weights you'll actually be using in the Web Project.
 Every new font/weight/style increases the overall page load time.
 This is different from the fonts you have active on your local computer.
-2. In your Svelte project, add the embed code provided by Adobe Fonts
+2. At the bottom of the `<head>` section of `template.html`, add the embed code provided by Adobe Fonts/Google fonts/etc. Add it **before** you run the `ai2html` script and it will be included automatically.

 ```
 <link rel="stylesheet" href="https://use.typekit.net/vlt1eba.css">
 ```

+3. If adding to a Svelte project, add the embed code to `style.scss`.

 ## Contributing to this project